What is PBL?

 We find it helpful to distinguish a "dessert project" - a short, intellectually-light project served up after the teacher covers the content of a unit in the usual way - from a "main course" project, in which the project is the unit.
 In Project Based Learning, the project is the vehicle for teaching the important knowledge and skills student need to learn.
 The project contains and frames curriculum and instruction.

-To help ensure your students are getting the main course and are engaging in quality Project Based Learning, PBLWorks promotes a research-based model for “Gold Standard PBL.”
+To help ensure your students are getting the main course and are engaging in quality Project Based Learning, PBLWorks promotes a research-informed model for “Gold Standard PBL.”

 The Gold Standard PBL model encompasses two useful guides for educators: